seipan/seipan/README.md

 ### logger
 * [logdis](https://github.com/seipan/logdis) : logger to notify logs directly to discord using webhook
 * [loghook](https://github.com/seipan/loghook) : logger to notify logs to slack,discord using webhook

 ### WebService
 * [glyph](https://github.com/Doer-org/glyph) : A web-service that allows you to save documents in markdown format
+* [mylb](https://github.com/seipan/mylb) : Implementing a Load Balancer in Golang(just a toy)

 ### Data stuctures
 * [btree](https://github.com/seipan/btree) : cli tool to compare b-tree implementations and their speed